 Quick—how much do you remember about how to get good SAT scores?

 You began studying early, right?
 Knowing about good SAT scores and average SAT scores at your dream school is one thing.
 However, if you don’t hit the books, it won’t matter how many college SAT webinars you’ve watched.
-Make sure to begin your test prep early!
+Make sure to begin your test prep early and take practice tests.

 You should also take the PSAT.
-They’re pretty similar tests, so it serves as a preview of the real SAT.
+They’re pretty similar tests, so it’s almost like a preview of the real SAT.
 Moreover, you can use good PSAT scores to predict future success on the actual SAT.
 In addition, good PSAT scores qualify for the National Merit Scholarship—and who doesn’t like a little help with tuition?
 The National Merit Scholarships PSAT score requirements are pretty high, so be sure to study for the PSAT, too.

 If necessary, don’t hesitate to retake the SAT.
 Every SAT is different, both the content and the person taking them.
-Let’s say you earned good PSAT scores and felt confident about earning good SAT scores.
-And maybe you had a bad morning and got less than you wanted.
+Let’s say you got good PSAT scores and felt confident about getting good SAT scores.
+However, maybe you had a bad morning and got worse scores than you wanted.
 It’s fine to study and take the SAT again to boost your score.
 In fact, many students do better on their second attempt.

 What is considered a bad SAT score?

 With all this talk about good SAT scores and the best SAT scores, you may be wondering what a bad SAT score is.
 The national average SAT score across the US was 1088 last year.
-That means that a school will consider anything under that number below average.
+That means that anything under that number is considered below average.

-However, there are no universally bad or good SAT scores—aside from the very lowest possible SAT score, perhaps.
+However, there are no universally bad or good SAT scores—aside from the very lowest SAT score possible, perhaps.
 At the end of the day, what is a good SAT score out of 1600, anyway?
 It’s the one that gets you your desired college acceptance.
 Maybe you got a 1400 total.
 Is 1400 a good SAT score?
-Well, while 1400 may not clear the bar of some top universities, it’s by no means a bad score for many schools.
+Well, while a 1400 may not clear the bar of some top universities, it’s by no means a bad score for many schools.

 When considering SAT and ACT scores, remember to keep everything in perspective.
 Look at your list: what are the college admissions requirements for each school?
-If you’re not aiming for acceptance at every Ivy—and even if you are—don’t sweat earning the best SAT score possible.
+If you’re not aiming to get into every Ivy—and even if you are—don’t sweat getting the best SAT score possible.
 You just want to aim for an above average SAT score for the colleges on your list.

 How to get good ACT score

 Prepare well, and prepare early.
 The more you study, the better you’ll do.
 Give yourself plenty of time to learn how the ACT works and hone your test-taking skills.
 You can’t cram for the ACT.
-Good ACT scores come from proper preparation.
-If you want to get ACT score percentiles in the 70s, 80s, and 90s, you’ve got to start studying early.
+Instead, good ACT scores come from proper preparation.
+If you want to get a good ACT score with ACT score percentiles in the 70s, 80s, and 90s, you’ve got to start studying early.

 Even with lots of prep, a good night’s sleep, and a hearty breakfast, you may not get your ideal score.
 As with the SAT, feel free to retake the ACT.
-If your ACT score percentiles are disappointing, consider studying and taking the test again.
+If you’re not satisfied with your ACT score percentiles, consider studying and taking the test again.
 You may find you score higher on your second or even third attempt.

 How important are ACTs and SATs in college admissions?

-In recent years, SAT scores and ACT scores have declined slightly with regard to their importance in the college admissions process.
+In recent years, SAT scores and ACT scores have become slightly less important in the admissions process.
 Many schools have come to understand certain issues and limitations of standardized testing practices.
 As a result, college admissions requirements for some institutions are changing.
 Now, some college applications don’t require or even consider SAT and ACT scores.

-However, your scores still matter.
-Colleges and universities use SAT scores and ACT score percentiles as a benchmark for academic achievement within a national context.
-Good SAT scores and good ACT scores will show college admissions you can succeed on campus.
-When you apply to college, you want as much of an advantage as you can get—good SAT scores can help.
+That being said, your scores still matter.
+SAT scores and ACT score percentiles are used as a benchmark for academic achievement within a national context.
+So, good SAT scores and good ACT scores will show admissions officers you can succeed on campus.
+When you apply to college, you want as much of an advantage as you can get—good SAT scores and good ACT scores can help.

-Moreover, test scores correlate strongly with college rankings.
+Moreover, test scores are still strongly correlated with college rankings.
 Think of some of the highest-ranking universities: Harvard, Yale, Princeton.
 What are their average ACT scores and average SAT scores?
 Those SAT and ACT score percentiles are well into the 90s.
-In other words, good ACT scores can strengthen your college applications and boost your chances of college acceptance.
+In other words, both good SAT scores and good ACT scores can strengthen your college applications.
+This will boost your chances of college acceptance.

-Conversely, remember that good SAT scores aren’t an automatic admit.
-The best SAT score ever cannot cover up poor grades and zero extracurriculars.
-Make sure you craft well-rounded college applications that show your best self.
+Conversely, remember that good SAT scores or good ACT scores aren’t an automatic admit.
+Poor grades and zero extracurriculars can’t be covered up by the best SAT score ever.
+Make sure your college applications are well-rounded, with each section showing your best self.

 How many colleges and universities are going test-optional?

-In fact, some schools, like Bates College and the UC system, are test-blind.
-This means that their college admissions process doesn’t consider test scores at all.
-When a student enrolls, the school may only use these scores—if submitted—to determine course eligibility, for example.
+In fact, some schools, like Bates College and the UC system, are entirely test-blind.
+This means that their applicant evaluation process doesn’t consider test scores at all.
+Upon college enrollment, these scores—if submitted—may only be used to determine course eligibility.

 What are some top schools not requiring test scores?